cdapio/cdap/cdap-docs/user-guide/source/tutorials/logistic.rst

 	:align: center
 	:class: bordered-image

 To test your pipeline configuration, click `Preview` in the upper right hander corner, then `Run`.
-Opening the LogisticRegressionTrainer, you will be able to see the records that have flown through in the `Preview` tab.
+Once the preview is complete you can open the LogisticRegressionTrainer and see the records that have flown through in the `Preview` tab.

 .. figure:: /_images/tutorials/logistic/verify.jpeg
 	:figwidth: 100%